close

 Much of this area was logged around the beginning of the 20th century, so most of the mature deciduous forests here are actually second growth.
 Although dominated by mature deciduous forest, the park has a diversity of habitats, including: bogs, fens, coastal meadow marshes, dunes and pine oak savanna.
 It supports a rich variety of plant and animal life -including 32 species of amphibians and reptiles.

 We can help!
 Many campsite reservations are cancelled daily.
-Just tell us when you’d like to camp at Awenda Provincial Park, and how long you want to camp for.
+Just tell us when you’d like to camp at Awenda, and how long you want to camp for.
 We’ll text you when a suitable spot opens up!

 Scan for cancellations